mistermicheels/learning-notes/mindset/Its-about-people.md

 -   Be explicit
     -   Use names that make it immediately clear what value a variable holds or what a function does
     -   Don't aim for the shortest possible code, instead aim for code that explicitly walks the reader through what it is doing
-    -   Use a folder structure that makes it immediately what functionality sits where
+    -   Use a folder structure that immediately makes it clear what functionality sits where
 -   Don't try to be too clever
 -   See also [Keep it simple - Code](./Keep-it-simple.md#code)